Guazabara9/cybernetic-systems-architecture/README.md

 DOI: https://doi.org/10.5281/zenodo.18058175

+The Zenodo record is the authoritative canonical archive.
 This repository governs canonical integrity, versioned evolution, and future releases under the CSA Versioning & Changelog Standard.

 ## Repository structure
-- `/canon/` — released canonical documents (slow-changing)
+- `/canon/` — released canonical documents (mirrors of DOI-archived canon)
 - `/methods/` — implementation techniques and templates (fast-changing)
 - `/case-studies/` — applied work and examples (fast-changing)

 ## Stewardship
 CSA evolves as a disciplined, versioned standard.
 Canonical changes are rare and deliberate; methods and applications may evolve rapidly.

+Canonical changes require explicit version increments and archival publication.
 See the CSA Versioning & Changelog Standard for governance of evolution.